migration-test/GithubMigrate/README.md

 To install the required python modules execute the following command from inside the GithubMigrate directory.

 `pip install -f .\requirements.txt`

+## Generate Repo File
+To generate a list of repo's for an organization prior to running a migration, run the command for the migration like this.
+`python .\main.py --sourcepat <Source Personal Access Token> --sourceuser <Source Username> --sourceorg <Source Org> --targetpat <Target Personal Access Token> --targetuser <Target Username> --targetorg <Target Organization Name> --file <Path to list of repo's> --generaterepofile`

+Example: `python .\main.py --sourcepat a5453d243b2e6fd9fc3fasdfawerf879aa --sourceuser 501649102 --sourceorg FooOrg --targetpat ghp_FAV4R33zocb3RkRJOLXzasdfNasdfdxrf --targetuser oscarthegrouch --targetorg BarOrg --generaterepofile`

+This will generate a file at .\repofile.txt - review this file and remove any repo's you do not want migrated.

 ## Execute Migration